valeIT/valeIT.github.io/_posts/2020-01-10-communication-on-slack.md

 - Groups

 Groups are great.
 When you have a discussion about something that relates to the whole project or part of it or in any other case that interests more than 1 person create a group for it.
-Try to avoid using direct messages if it's not strickly necessary so other people can take advantage of what was discussed and can keep up to date without having to always ask the same questions.
+Try to avoid using direct messages if it's not strictly necessary so other people can take advantage of what was discussed and can keep up to date without having to always ask the same questions.
 As before make sure to finally extract the resulting documentation out of Slack for later use.

 - Rich Content